marcomoauro/lambda-node-backend-template/README.md

-# Backend template for deploy Lambda functions with Node.js
+# Deploy Koa.js server on a Lambda function using Serverless Framework

-Backend template for deploy Lambda functions with Node.js and Serverless Framework.
+Backend template to deploy Koa.js server on a Lambda functions with Node.js and Serverless Framework.

 ## Requirements